meanin/dev-to-articles/2018-10-08 Create Azure Storage Account on release pipeline.md

 # Introduction

-Azure is a great cloud platform.
+Azure is a cloud platform, that grows more and more popular.
 Configuring CI/CD on an Azure DevOps is a really nice experience.
 You can create a build pipeline, where your software will be built and packaged into an installation artefact.
 You can also create a whole release pipeline.
 Usually only deploying the artefact to some `cloud` space.
 While I was playing with it, I miss some tasks which will prepare a brand new environment on my behalf.

 Imagine that you can have multiple environments, consisting of a great number of services, each connected to different database.
 You are creating a new one and want to check if all others work well, that nothing is broken by the new one.
 I would create a whole new environment, deploy there infrastructure, deploy services and run unit tests, integration tests and regression tests to be sure, that all components are in a good health.